 - Having what you need

 An example of the minimalist aesthetic is the beautiful picture you see above.
-The white, clean, functional spaces that welcome creativity and invite you in to use them have become the default (no really, do a search for minimalist and it’s what shows up).
+The white, clean, functional spaces focused on simplicity that welcomes creativity and invites you in to use them have become the default (no really, do a search for minimalist and it’s what shows up).
 This can look like what you want, but Scandinavian design has taken over as the face of minimalism.

 The other aspect is having only what you need, and removing the rest.
 This is the more core idea that most people – minimalist or not – would like to strive for.
 There are very few people who want to intentionally fill their lives with things they don’t need.
 This is exactly what most people do (something I’m guilty of as well).
 This is a learned behavior from a very early age.